blackmud-dev/blackmud-site/images/readme.txt

 NON-PLAYABLE RACES

+--- Orcs Description ---
+Orcs are of similar size to humans with broad flat faces.
+They have thick, course hair which also grows along the neck and upper half of their spines.
+Their skins is thick, rough and greyish in color.
+Orcs have dozens of small sharp teeth.

 --- Gralner Description ---
 Gralner appear to be the cross between a humanoid and an animal.
 Their appearance is an odd combination of feline and lupine characteristics.
 Males tend more toward the lupine, while females tend more toward feline.